tmux-python/tmuxp/doc/quickstart_python.rst

     >>> pane.send_keys('echo hey', enter=False)

 See the other window, notice that :meth:`Pane.send_keys` has " ``echo hey``" written, *still in the prompt*.
 Note the leading space character so the command won't be added to the user's history.
 Use `pane.cmd('send-keys', text)` to send keys without this leading space.

 ``enter=False`` can be used to send keys without pressing return.
-In this case, you may leave it to the user to press return themselves, or complete a command using :meth:`Pane.enter()`:
+In this case, you may leave it to the user to press return himself, or complete a command using :meth:`Pane.enter()`:

 .. code-block:: python